Worldwide Guide to Women in Leadership

 Parliamentary Under-Secretary of State of Education and Skills 2001-04, Parliamentary Under-Secretary of Constitutional Affairs 2004-06 and Parliamentary Under-Secretary of State of Environment, Food and Rural Affairs 2006-07.
 Catherine Ashton was appointed Baroness Ashton of Upholland, of St Albans in Hertfordshire in 1999. (b.
 1956-).

-2007-10 Attorney General (Attending Cabinet) Rt.
+2007-10 Attorney General England and Wales and Northern Ireland (Attending Cabinet) Rt.
 Hon. the Baroness Scotland of Asthal

 2007-10 Parliamentary Private Secretary to the Prime Minister (Attending Cabinet) Angela Smith

-Parliamentary Private Secretary to the Minister of State of the Home Office 1999-2001 and to the Secretary of State of the same department 2000-01, Assistant Government Whip 2001-02, Parliamentary Under-Secretary of the Northern Ireland Office 2002-06, Parliamentary Under-Secretary of State of Communities and Local Government 2006-07. (b.
+Parliamentary Private Secretary to the Minister of State of the Home Office 1999-2001 and to the Secretary of State of the same department 2000-01, Assistant Government Whip 2001-02, Parliamentary Under-Secretary of the Northern Ireland Office 2002-06, Parliamentary Under-Secretary of State of Communities and Local Government 2006-07.
+Member of the Shadow Cabinet from 2010. (b.
 1959-).

 2007-09 Minister for Children and Youth Justice and Minister for the North West The Rt.
 Hon Beverley Hughes (Attending cabinet when her Ministerial responsibilities are on the agenda)